alexxior/TaPAS/README.md

 These machine learned results will be used for accelerate future add-on and create an AI predication of specifics of woodwinds.

 The project will be used for next generation of physical modelling synths using AI prediction 4.x.
 Hammond organ nonlinear (AI assisted) synthesis.

+Potencial far milestone of this plugin will evolve to independent C++ program, 4.x. full-writen VST, without any "Pythonish-like" libraries, only based on trained AI model, possibly run on some microcontroller or microcomputer (STM32, RaspPi, Google Coral, Nvidia Jetson).

+Usage of this project will be also moved to KaRKAS, full trained AI morfing plugin for pipe organ simulation with evolving shapes.